 © Rita Mazzucchelli.
 All rights reserved.

-Two things can be trueI recall being intrigued by this when first hearing about it.
-In time, I found it to be ever so meaningful.
-One of the posits of Dialectic behavioural therapy (DBT), is the belief that 2 apparently opposing ideas can be true.
-This thinking derives from Dialectics, the ancient art, within Greek philosophy, of seeking the truth by arguing a point and its opposite, until a truth is reached that allows for both theories, recognising both their validity and plausibility.
+Two things can be trueI find this simple statement to be a very meaningful and helpful one.
+The initial posit of Dialectic behavioural therapy (DBT), is the belief that two apparently opposing ideas can be true.
+This thinking derives from Dialectics, the ancient art, within Greek philosophy, of seeking the truth by arguing a point and its opposite, until a truth is reached that allows for both theories, recognising their validity and plausibility.

-In DBT this truth is that acceptance and change can both live within ourselves.
-It is because we accept who we are that we can change.
+In DBT, this truth is that acceptance and change can both live within ourselves.
+It is because we accept ourselves and our experience that we can change.

 Learning acceptance implies the recognition that our own experiences, thoughts and feelings, are valid.
-When we are unable to accept our feelings as valid, we are essentially fighting against ourselves.
-We keep fighting against our feelings, thoughts, circumstances, instead of trying to understand them.
+When we are unable to accept our feelings, we are essentially fighting against them and against, our thoughts, and circumstances, instead of trying to understand them.

-By accepting and validating our experience instead, we are finally able to get closer to ourselves and feel the uncomfortable feelings, we learn to go past the judgement.
-Accepting how we feel at the moment, may help us find a place of self-compassion and begin to break free from a cycle of guilt, blame, shame, which reinforces a negative concept of self.
-Rid of a feeling of being 'broken', we may stop thinking we have to strive for perfection to make up for our flaws, and we may begin to open up to the possibility of actualising change from a place of self-compassion and feeling deserving.
+By accepting our experience instead, we are finally able to get closer to ourselves and feel the uncomfortable feelings, and begin to go past the judgement.
+Accepting how we feel, may help us find a place of self-compassion and begin to break free from a cycle of guilt, blame, and shame, which reinforces a negative concept of self.
+Moving away from a feeling of being 'broken', we may stop thinking we must strive for perfection to make up for what we perceived as unacceptable flaws, and we may begin to open up to the possibility of actualising change from a place of self-compassion and ownership.
 As we do this, we are, in fact, already changing.

 © Rita Mazzucchelli.
 All rights reserved.